IngloriousCoderz/inglorious-engine/packages/react-store/README.md

 - ✅ Batched mode option for performance
 - ✅ Automatic `store.update()` handling
 - ✅ Cleaner API for event-based state management

 ---

-## FAQ

-**Q: Can I use this with existing react-redux code?**
-A: Yes!
-The `Provider` and `useSelector` are compatible.
-You can gradually migrate to `useNotify`.

-**Q: Should I use eager or batched mode?**
-A: Start with eager (default).
-Switch to batched if you notice performance issues or are building a game/real-time app.

-**Q: Does this work with React Native?**
-A: Yes!
-It works anywhere `react-redux` works.

-**Q: Can I use Redux middleware?**
-A: Use Inglorious Store middleware instead.
-See [@inglorious/store docs](https://github.com/IngloriousCoderz/inglorious-engine/tree/main/packages/store).

----